floneum/floneum-site/doc_src/en/user/workflow.md

 # Your First Workflow

-In this example, we will create a workflow that answers questions from a database of infomation.
+In this example, we will create a workflow that answers questions from a database of information.

+> Before starting this guide, you must [download](https://github.com/floneum/floneum/releases/tag/v0.1.0) Floneum.

 ## Text Generation